NIVANorge/Mobius/PythonWrapper/README.md

 ### Installation

 If you don't have an up-to-date Python installation, a good option is the [Anaconda Python distribution](https://www.anaconda.com/distribution/) and the `'conda'` package manager, which allows for easy management of Python package dependencies.
+It is often a good idea to download Anaconda into somewhere where there won't be any Administrator rights issues, e.g. something like C:\Data, rather than into your Program Files folder.

 After downloading Anaconda, open up the Anaconda prompt (an enhanced command line window), and then:

 1. create a new environment (you can replace 'mobius' with the name environment name of your choice)